COVID-19 in pregnant women may trigger fetal inflammation - NewsBreak

 Eight of the 12 women had no symptoms, one had mild symptoms, and three had severe symptoms.
 After delivery, the researchers analyzed the maternal blood and umbilical cord blood to look at any changes in immune responses.

 Their observations showed that SARS-CoV-2 decreased T-cells which help protect against viruses .
 Viral infection also induced an inflammatory immune response, as seen in the increase of inflammatory markers such as interleukin-8, interleukin–15, and interleukin-10.
-Newborns showed higher levels of the inflammatory cytokine interleukin-8, even if they did not have a direct infection while in the womb (shown through the lack of evidence indicating a placental COVID-19 infection).
+Newborns showed higher levels of the inflammatory cytokine interleukin-8, even if they did not have a direct infection while in the womb (shown through the lack of evidence indicating a placental COVID-19 infection).‘A bright light:’ Actress Regina King’s son dies at 26, report says

 Researchers say their findings show that fetuses are vulnerable to maternal SARS-CoV-2 infection.
 However, the long-term consequences of high inflammation in newborns are still unknown and require further investigation.